snehaa2632000/Starbucks-Customer-Recommendation/README.md

 Note:
-Extranct the transcript from the zipped file and add to data.
+1. Extract the transcript from the zipped file and add to data.
+2. Change the paths while importing data into the notebook.